emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-2-enable-workflows-for-assignments.md

 Now our entities support workflows on the service layer, but we also have to be able to query them by their status so that, for example, draft entities are not shown to unauthorized users.

 For the sake of exercise, we'll add a new signature for `getAssignmentsByKeywords()` only, taking the `status` field into account.
-Open the class <code>com.liferay.training.gradebook.service.impl.AssignmentLocalServiceImpl</code> in the *gradebook-service* module and add new signatures for the `getAssignmentsByKeywords()` and `getAssignmentsCountByKeywords()`.
+Open the class `com.liferay.training.gradebook.service.impl.AssignmentLocalServiceImpl` in the *gradebook-service* module and add new signatures for the `getAssignmentsByKeywords()` and `getAssignmentsCountByKeywords()`.

 ```java
 public List<Assignment> getAssignmentsByKeywords(